RonaldLat/workfolio/src/posts/using js libraries with svelte.md

 This method works but there is a catch.
 As your app grows the complexity becomes difficult to manage.
 And also this is not the svelte way of doing things.
-The svelte way of handling the DOM is by using the `bind` directive to gain reference to an element instead of querying the DOM yourself.
+The Svelte way of handling the DOM is by using the `bind` directive to gain reference to an element instead of querying the DOM yourself.

 ## Dynamic Import